 TWIA's Board is mindful of insurance costs on policyholders and has chosen to propose a series of smaller rate changes over the years to achieve rate adequacy.
-With the exception of 0% rate changes in 2017 and 2019, TWIA rates have increased 5% each year since 2011; a cumulative increase of 40.7%.
-Most recently, the TWIA Board voted not to increase rates for 2020 on residential and commercial policies at their August 6, 2019 quarterly meeting.
-The Board's decision was conditioned on reevaluating TWIA rates at a later date when more information is available.
+With the exception of 0% rate changes in 2017, 2019, and 2020, TWIA rates have increased 5% each year since 2011; a cumulative increase of 40.7%.
+Most recently, the TWIA Board voted not to increase rates for 2020 at their December 2019 quarterly meeting.
+The Board also directed staff to develop a request for proposals to engage an independent actuarial firm to review TWIA's rate analysis and use of hurricane modeling prior to the August 2020 rate filing.

-- TWIA Rates must be filed with TDI annually by August 15 - The amount of a rate filing is set by the TWIA Board of Directors - Rate filings may be subject to review and approval by the Commissioner of Insurance - 2019 actuarial analysis indicates TWIA's residential and commercial rates are inadequate by approximately 41.7% and 50%, respectively - With the exception of 0% rate changes in 2017 and 2019, TWIA rates have increased 5% each year since 2011; a cumulative increase of 40.7%
+- TWIA Rates must be filed with TDI annually by August 15 - The amount of a rate filing is set by the TWIA Board of Directors - TWIA's rate adequacy analysis must be posted to its website 14 days prior to the Board's vote on a rate filing - Rate filings may be subject to review and approval by the Commissioner of Insurance - 2020 actuarial analysis indicates TWIA's residential and commercial rates are inadequate by approximately 44% and 49%, respectively - With the exception of 0% rate changes in 2017, 2019, and 2020, TWIA rates have increased 5% each year since 2011; a cumulative increase of 40.7%